High cholesterol levels are commonplace in our world today.

 This is where globe artichoke comes in...

-How Does Globe Artichoke work to Reduce Cholesterol?
+How Does Globe Artichoke Work To Lower Cholesterol?

 Artichoke has been used in traditional medical systems as a treatment for liver conditions for a very long time.
 It was popular among the Romans, and ancient Egyptians as well as a food source.